 Basic techniques of serigraphy (silkscreen printing).
 Various stencils applied to a fabric screen stretched across a wooden frame.
 The ink is squeezed through the stencil and screen, thus deposited on the paper underneath.
 Serigraphy is characterized by extensive use of color and allows for painterly or photographic approaches.
-Prerequisite: ART 131 or ART 132 or ART 145 or ART 235 and ART 155.
+Prior completion of ART 131 or ART 132 is recommended.
 Offered as needed.